GucciGangnam/photo-tagging-app/README.md

-# Console.blog
+# Toon Finder

 ---

 ## About this project

-This is the placeholder body text of the about this project section.
+This is project was set by the Oding Project as the forst of 3 final full stack projects designed to showcase everythign thats been taught in the full course.

+This is a 'Wheres Waldo' inspired web based game where users try to find characters as quickly as possible.
+Give it a try!

 ---

-## Features
+## Technologies

-This is the placeholder body text of the features section.
+JS
+CSS
+React
+NodeJS
+MongoDB

 ---